||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 The more clued-up contestants always sought out Merlin, hoping for something with which to give them an unfair advantage.
 Artorius wondered if this man Vali had taken the wizard's place to make some money selling non-standard weapons, stamina potions and the like.
 Gossip was rife amongst crews that this sort of thing happened all the time.

-He saw a flicker of movement above the workbench and spied Merlin's pet owl, another of Londinium's artificial creatures.
+He caught a flicker of movement above the workbench and spied Merlin's pet owl, another of Londinium's artificial creatures.
 The feathered robot was an audio interface for the artificial intelligence unit that controlled the workshop's machinery.
 The bird shuffled upon its perch and looked down at the fake wizard.

 "Magic swords!" it shrieked.
 The owl's synthesized squawk sounded like a saxophone being put through a crusher during a complicated jazz solo.